 Your typical day on the TMB starts with a rich buffet breakfast at your hotel, so you can power up for a big day of hiking.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or stop at one of the many alpine restaurants along your route.
 Expect to be out on the trail for 6-8 hours each day.
 With a several passes to cross, the Tour du Mont Blanc is often strenuous, but always worthwhile.
 We’ve included a rest day mid-way through the trip in Courmayeur where you can explore, or simply relax and rejuvenate at the nearby Pre St Didier thermal spa.

 You should finish each daily hike around 4-5 pm, giving you time to wash up, relax, and enjoy the mountain views from your balcony or hotel terrace.
 After that, enjoy a hearty dinner at your hotel.
 These are multi-course feasts, featuring delicious local French and Italian specialties.
-Our deluxe self-guided TMB includes dinner on 6 nights (dinners are not included in Chamonix, where some of the best hotels do not offer set dinner menus).
+Our deluxe self-guided TMB includes dinner on 7 nights (not included 1 night in Chamonix and 1 night in Courmayeur).

 With soaring mountains, gorgeous trails, and the best hotels in the region, our Tour du Mont Blanc Deluxe is an exhilarating trek that lives up to its world-class reputation.